 MA and MSc degrees require a thesis.
 The thesis should be a contribution to knowledge in the candidate's specialized area and must show familiarity with methods of research and critical enquiry.
 The completed work must be approved by the thesis supervisory committee.
 Formal approval is granted by the Dean of Graduate Studies, once the completed thesis approval forms are received.
 The thesis must be prepared according to the regulations required by the academic department.
 These are available from departments and on departmental websites.
-Policies and procedures governing the preparation, presentation and approval of theses are available on the Graduate Studies website at www.msvu.ca/graduatestudies.
+Policies and procedures governing the preparation, presentation and approval of a thesis are available on the Graduate Studies website.